mohanakannan9/container-service/docs/roadmap.md

     * Manage commands (configure project-level defaults, enable/disable on project)
     * View containers launched from a project
 * Functions that are available to all users
-    * Launch commands within a project
+    * Launch commands within a project – as long as the user's CRUD permissions in a project match the CRUD outcomes of the command.
     * GET site-wide command definitions
     * GET configured project commands